 I used google image search to find bird illustrations and botanical illustrations—you can, of course, print anything from robots to butterflies.
 Smaller sizes work better, so if your image is large, resize it first or print it to a half page.

 3. Cut out the images you’d like to use to decorate your Easter eggs.

 4. Use Mod Podge to attach the image to the egg: brush a layer of Mod Podge over your egg, place the printed cut-out on the egg image side down, and brush more Mod Podge over the back of the paper.
 It won’t lie flat at first and you’ll need to rub the edges down a bit until it lies snugly against the egg as in the picture.

 Neither of my kids liked this step, just FYI.
 They did one and then went off to play.
 This ended up being more of a mama project (but I loved it!).

 5. Once your images are all glued onto your Easter eggs, let dry completely.

 6. Then soak your eggs in a bowl of water to loosen the paper.

-7. Peel or rub off the loosened paper to reveal the transferred images.
+7. Peel or rub off the loosened paper to reveal the image transfers.
 My kids LOVED this step!
 There will be a little glue and paper gunk on the egg still—just rub it off with your thumb or a sponge.
-It'll come off easily.
+It’ll come off easily.

-8. Put in little egg cups and admire!
+8. Put the Easter eggs in little egg cups and admire!